June in the garden: find time to relax

 Aphids on Honeysuckle

-Aphids love honeysuckle, and can make the plants look awful, so it’s worth checking regularly and either picking the aphids off by hand or spraying with an insecticidal or environmentally friendly home-made horticultural soap.
+Aphids love honeysuckle, and can make the plants look awful, so it’s worth checking regularly and either picking the aphids off by hand or spraying with an environmentally friendly home-made horticultural soap.

 Put Out Tomato Plants